TsiOnshime/Swift/Backend/Readme.md

-# E-Scooter Rental Backend API
+# Swift Mobility Backend API

 A robust RESTful API for user and admin management, scooter rental, payments, and rewards.